jvalenzuela/atform/doc/source/intro.rst

 The Python programming language, within version 3.7 to 3.11 inclusive, must be installed, and is available from `<https://python.org>`_.
-Make sure Python is added to the system path; the option to so when installing on Windows is shown below:
+Make sure Python is added to the system path; the relevant Windows installation option is shown below:

 .. image:: images/python_install.png
    :align: center